ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 * :math:`\gamma` = ``Index``
 * :math:`E_0` = ``Scale``

 Note that energies are given in MeV.
+This is a GammaLib convention that can not be modified. **So make sure you always use MeV as energy unit in an XML file.**

 The instrumental background of CTA is modelled by a factorized data model that has a spectral and a radial component (tags ``<spectrum>`` and ``<radialModel>``, respectively).
-The spectral component describes the on-axis background counting rate of CTA as function of energy in units of counts/s/sr/TeV.
+The spectral component describes the on-axis background counting rate of CTA as function of energy in units of counts/s/sr/MeV.
 The radial component describes the variation of the background rate with offset angle squared, (i.e. square of the offset angle with respect to the pointing direction) which is modelled here by a Gaussian.
 The only parameter of the radial component is the width of the Gaussian Sigma, which is here set to 3 degrees squared.

-ctobssim has a couple of hidden parameters, the most important one being certainly ``seed``. ``seed`` is an integer that specifies the seed value for the random number generator, and changing this parameter will allow to generate statistically independent Monte Carlo samples of CTA event data.
+:ref:`ctobssim` has a couple of hidden parameters, the most important one being certainly ``seed``. ``seed`` is an integer that specifies the seed value for the random number generator, and changing this parameter will allow to generate statistically independent Monte Carlo samples of CTA event data.